sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - draft-sections/3000 - sections-example-labeled-rows.md

 - Using the Column Selection parameter to output the second through second-to-last columns and make other columns available as anchoring information for each output column.
 - To aid column recognition, excluding the anchor from the vertical section using the Offset Y parameter.
+- To illustrate each section's range, the config includes a field that outputs the entire contents of each section.